JoachimKa/pdsnd_github/README.md

 ### Started at July 15th 2023
 ### Submitted at July 23rd 2023

-### Bikeshare - some insights in data
+### Bikeshare - some insights in sharing data
 Statistics on your fingers tips
 ### What's this about?
-Bikeshare provided some data files from three city they offer their services
+Bikeshare provided data files from three cities they offer their services
 - Chicago
 - Washington
 - New York City